AbSsEnT/giskard-tech-exercise/submission/report.md

 | 0 <= ... < 200 DM    | all credits at this bank paid back duly | divorced        | ... < 100 DM |
 | < 0 DM               |                                         |                 |              |

-What should be noted, is the fact, that this approach takes into account problem requirements:
+What should be noted, is the fact, that this approach takes into account most problem requirements:
 - Focus on features, which model under-performs on;
 - Does not create data-bias during over-sampling process, because generated samples are drawn from real distribution, i.e. categorical features does not have continuous values;
 - Model was not over-fitted on the test set, because hyperparameters selection was performed using repeated-cross-validation.

 ## Conclusion
-This report provides an overview of the given problem, data and results of performed experiments with the data augmentation.
+This report provides an overview of the given problem, dataset and results of performed experiments with the data augmentation.
 All requirements have been met:
 - Higher score was obtained using only data-augmentation preprocessing step;
 - Proposed more than 2 data augmentation techniques;